MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/srb/ns-srb-_scsi_wmi_request_block.md

+#### SRB_FLAGS_DATA_IN

+Indicates data will be transferred from the device to the system.

+#### SRB_FLAGS_DATA_OUT

+Indicates data will be transferred from the system to the device.

+#### SRB_FLAGS_NO_DATA_TRANSFER

+Indicates no data transfer with this request.
+If this is set, the flags SRB_FLAGS_DATA_OUT, SRB_FLAGS_DATA_IN, and SRB_FLAGS_UNSPECIFIED_DIRECTION are clear.

+#### SRB_FLAGS_DISABLE_SYNCH_TRANSFER

+Indicates the HBA, if possible, should perform asynchronous I/O for this transfer request.
+If synchronous I/O was negotiated previously, the HBA must renegotiate for asynchronous I/O before performing the transfer.

+#### SRB_FLAGS_DISABLE_DISCONNECT

+Indicates the HBA should not allow the target to disconnect from the SCSI bus during processing of this request.

 ### -field DataTransferLength

 Indicates the size in bytes of the data buffer.
 A miniport driver calls <a href="..\scsiwmi\nf-scsiwmi-scsiportwmidispatchfunction.md">ScsiPortWmiDispatchFunction</a> with <i>BufferSize</i> set to this value.
 If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.